Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 <h4>Audio & Video Content</h4>

-Being as this is a fictional company/group website, for the purpose of meeting academic requirements, I chose to include free for personal and commercial use media from findsounds.com which did not necessarily have an informative purpose to users, but would show the project accessor that I both understood and was capable of adding and utilising the correct code sequence/s in order to produce functional audio/video features on a website.
+Being as this is a fictional company/group website, for the purpose of meeting academic requirements, I chose to include free for personal and commercial use media from [findsounds.com](http://findsounds.com/ "FindSounds Official Site") which did not necessarily have an informative purpose to users, but would show the project accessor that I both understood and was capable of adding and utilising the correct code sequence/s in order to produce functional audio/video features on a website.
 Since controls on media players are an optional function, I chose not to add them; however, sound can be initiated by pressing an included CSS styled button; thus, meeting the project requirement.

 <h4>Pictures</h4>

-All pictures within the website are sourced from Pexels.com, free for personal and commercial use, no attribution required, and in alignment with the chosen theme of honey, which is consistently maintained throughout the website.
+All pictures within the website are sourced from [Pexels.com](https://www.w3.org/ "Pexels Official Site"), free for personal and commercial use, no attribution required, and in alignment with the chosen theme (honey), which is consistently maintained throughout the website.

 <h1>DEVELOPMENT</h1>